animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{sdg-name} supports all eviction policies (entry count, memory, and heap usage) for PARTITION Regions, REPLICATE Regions, and client, local Regions by using the nested `eviction` element.
+Spring Data for GemFire supports all eviction policies (entry count, memory, and heap usage) for PARTITION Regions, REPLICATE Regions, and client, local Regions by using the nested `eviction` element.